sabari2018/PDL_2020-2021_GR5/EVALUATION.md

 The first comparison will be on the number of URL processed.
 The other comparison will be on the quality of the extraction.

+## JUnit tests

+For the URLs test, we realized that is problems in JUnit tests.
+Some test was wrong because the code was not correct.
+We correct a good part of JUnit test.
+We realized also that there is a lot of invalid links.
+We suspended these tests.
+We checked the URL list and we realized there are links with an other name or the page didn't exist anymore.

 ## Number of extraction

 Like we said before, we have to compare the number of good extraction.